wikimedia/mediawiki-extensions-Graph/README.md

 MediaWiki Limn
 ==============

-`Limn` is a MediaWiki extension that uses `Vega JS` to visualize almost arbitrary data in almost arbitrary ways.
+`Limn` is a MediaWiki extension that uses [`Vega JS`](https://github.com/trifacta/vega) to visualize almost arbitrary data in almost arbitrary ways.

-## History

-* Zurich Hackathon, project started ;
-* London wikimania continue.

-# Installation

 ## Requirements

 * requires JsonConfig extension
 * add to your LocalSettings.php:

+## Installation

-If you already have installed `mediawiki`, just add the line below to your _LocalSettings.php_.
+If you already have installed `mediawiki` and `JsonConfig` extension, just add the lines below to your _LocalSettings.php_.
 Otherwise follow the [installation instructions](https://www.mediawiki.org/wiki/Manual:Installing_MediaWiki).

 ```
 require_once("$IP/extensions/JsonConfig/JsonConfig.php");